 What do you feed your dogs?

 We use Royal Canin Starter Mousse for our Puppies when they are weaning.
-Then move to Small starter mother and babydog dry dog food.
+Then move to the Mother & baby dry dog food starter.
+We do soften it before giving it to the puppies.
 Royal Canin's starter food is a combination of nutritional elements present in mother's milk that actively promote digestive health and help maintain the puppy's natural defenses.
 Our adults eat Royal Canin Small Adult.

 At what age do you allow your puppies to go to their new homes?

 No sooner than 8 weeks old.
 By 8 to 9 weeks puppies are usually ready to leave their litter mates and are ready for individual attention.
 Puppies are also ready to begin house training at eight weeks making this a great time to go to their new homes.
 Remember, NO puppy is completely house trained at 8-9 weeks, that is the new owner's job.
 Teaching them that there is a designated spot to relieve themselves, makes house training much faster and easier.